 The diagram enables the system to reflect on multiple dimensions of role/task clarity and accountability.
 Visual representations, such as this model, showing the interactions of differential power relationships, accountability and information flow are useful tools for designing, monitoring or changing a system because they serve to minimize role/task ambivalence and subsequent productivity loss.
-Although this is a diagram of an agency's clinical treatment system, every organization that relies on collaboration and information sharing outside of exclusively hierarchical relationships needs to be able to visualize how information and shared authority works to support achievement of the organization's aims.
+Although this is a diagram of an agency's clinical treatment system, every organization that relies on collaboration and information sharing outside of exclusively hierarchical relationships needs to be able to visualize - for both planning and problem solving - how information and shared authority works to support achievement of the organization's aims.